 The image above shows air above ground mainly flows above and on the east or west side of the dogtrot.
 A smaller volume of air travels through the breezeway but at a greater velocity.

 By studying more historic vernacular types that worked well, we can re-learn the principles that made these buildings effective.

-Logan House, Tampa, FL become a model for a new kind of vernacular based upon ventilation strategies for hot-humid climates - that were derived from indigenous hot-humid buildings.
+Logan House, Tampa, FL

+This relatively modern building has become a model for a new kind of vernacular based upon ventilation strategies for hot-humid climates - that were derived from indigenous hot-humid buildings.